Chapter 3: General Provisions, Section 7: Legal Relations and Responsibility to the Public

 The contractor has a contractual obligation to provide for the convenience of the public and public traffic.
 Section 7-1.03, “Public Convenience,” of the Standard Specifications requires that operations present the least possible obstruction and inconvenience to the public.
 The public consists of anyone passing through or affected by construction operations, including pedestrians and residents, as well as vehicular traffic.

-Ensure the contractor has made adequate provisions for public convenience when the specifications leave the manner of providing for convenience to the contractor’s discretion.
-Also, ensure the contractor does not unnecessarily delay or interfere with traffic for the contractor’s own benefit or convenience.
+Make sure the contractor has made adequate provisions for public convenience when the specifications leave the manner of providing for convenience to the contractor’s discretion.
+Also, make sure the contractor does not unnecessarily delay or interfere with traffic for the contractor’s own benefit or convenience.

-The intent of Section 7-1.03, “Public Convenience,” of the Standard Specifications is to ensure public convenience, not to minimize construction cost.
+The intent of Section 7-1.03, “Public Convenience,” of the Standard Specifications is to support public convenience, not to minimize construction cost.
 Frequently, the contractor can achieve both through careful planning and skillful operation.

 The contractor must bear all expenses associated with those devices primarily intended to protect traffic from hazards arising because of the contractor’s operations.
 Typical items classified as public safety devices include barricades, signs, and lights placed to guard the public against damage.
 The contractor must protect the public from all potential hazards that may result from the construction activities including, but not limited to, falling rocks, falling trees, collision with equipment (whether idle or in operation), open trenches, and other excavations.